 The stated purpose of Bill 21-581 is to clarify that the Council of the District of Columbia is not an independent agency but rather a separate branch of the government.
 Currently, the Council is considered an independent agency in the Comprehensive Merit Personnel Act of 1978 (CMPA).
 Bill 21-581 does not remove the Council from any obligations or requirements under the CMPA.
 It simply indicates that the where the term independent agency has been used to refer to the Council, the language is changed to “independent agencies and/or the Council of the District of Columbia.”

-Those who wish to testify are asked to email the Committee of the Whole at firstname.lastname@example.org, or call Cynthia LeFevre, Legislative Counsel, at (202) 724-8196, or email Christina Setlow, Deputy Committee Director at email@example.com, and provide their name, address, telephone number, organizational affiliation and title (if any) by close of business Tuesday, Feb.
-2, 2016.
+Those who wish to testify are asked to telephone the Committee of the Whole, at (202) 724-8196, or email Christina Setlow, Deputy Committee Director at email@example.com, and provide their name, address, telephone number, organizational affiliation and title (if any) by close of business Tuesday, April 19, 2016.
 Persons wishing to testify are encouraged, but not required, to submit 15 copies of written testimony.
-If submitted by the close of business on Feb.
-2, 2016, the testimony will be distributed to Councilmembers before the roundtable.
+If submitted by the close of business on April 19, 2016 the testimony will be distributed to Councilmembers before the hearing.
 Witnesses should limit their testimony to five minutes; less time will be allowed if there are a large number of witnesses.
 Copies of Bills 21-441 and 21-581 can be obtained on http://lims.dccouncil.us, or through the Legislative Services Division (Room 10) of the Secretary of the Council’s office.